FOREX-Dollar takes a break from this week's slide ahead of BoE, ECB meetings

 "Hawkish outcomes might pressure the U.S. dollar," said Speizer.
 The dollar index =USD has dropped back to its 50-day moving average and was steady on Thursday at 96.043.

-While the ECB is not expected to offer up policy changes, hot consumer prices and recent strong labour data has raised expectations for a shift in tone, especially around inflation.
+While the ECB is not expected to offer up policy changes, hot consumer prices and recent strong labour data has raised expectations for a shift away from describing inflation as transitory.

 "The odds have clearly risen that the bank opens the door to normalising policy and Christine Lagarde potentially tells us that she cannot rule out a hike this year," said Chris Weston, head of research at brokerage Pepperstone in Melbourne.